10 nights

 Includes all transfers from Kasane to the hotels/camps to Harare

-• Toka Leya: Double Room.
+• Toka Leya: Standard Room.
 All meals, drinks (except premier brands), twice daily scheduled activities with one of the guides.
 Activities: river cruise, game drive to Mosi-oa-Tunya National Park where rhinos can be found, visit to the Victoria Falls on the Zambian side, visit of a local village.

 Not included are international flights, gratuities, compulsary comprehensive travel insurance, visa fees, local airport fees, personal purchases.